www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_custom_fields.md

 <br>

-\* - Note this will not return a list of which option_ids were not found.
-It will only return a number of options that were not processed.
+\* - Note this does not return a list of option_ids that were not found.
+It only returns a number of options that were not processed.
 If you were to run the same exact command twice in a row, the only difference would be that on the second run, the message would inform you that an ID was not found.